-Trans-sexual employees and gender reassignment: (The Equality Act 2010) now expressly covers discrimination on grounds of gender reassignment.
+Trans-sexual employees and gender reassignment: (The Equality Act 2010) expressly covers discrimination on grounds of gender reassignment.
+Individuals will be treated fairly, as for all of the protected characteristics.

 6 Training and development

 The success of the Equal Opportunities Policy is closely linked to the provision of relevant training.